MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

           - is_positive_value
     ```

+    The following lines will add `is_positive_value` custom generic test defined in `macros/generic_tests` folder to `order_items_sale_price` column.
+The result of the test will tell us, whether all values stored as sale_price are positive (there is only an income) or there are some negative numbers indicating ie. refunds.

-4. Run tests with the following command
+4. Run tests with the following command and inspect the output.

     ```
     dbt test --select model_order_items_with_tax
     ```

-You can read more about Jinja macros in dbt in the documentation page https://docs.getdbt.com/docs/build/jinja-macros
+You can read more about Jinja macros and custom generic tests in dbt in the documentation page https://docs.getdbt.com/docs/build/jinja-macros